Catherine Christian: Early life

 After leaving school she returned to live at home.

 Later life

 Christian was a published author during the period 1930 to 1970.
 She edited The Guide journal from 1939 to 1945.
 She also made contributions to The Guider, a publication being produced at the same time and edited by her friend Margaret Tennyson.
 After the war, Christian moved to Devon and was Curator of the Salcombe National Trust Museum (Overbeck's).

-Christian was involved in the Guide International Service, and assisted Olga Drahonowska-Małkowska, a former Polish Chief Guide and founder of scouting in Poland, who ran the Polish Children's Home at Hawson Court in Buckfastleigh, Devon.
+Christian was involved in the Guide International Service (GIS), and assisted Olga Drahonowska-Małkowska, a former Polish Chief Guide and founder of scouting in Poland, who ran the Polish Children's Home at Hawson Court in Buckfastleigh, Devon.

 Christian died on 12 November 1985.